Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Results

 \subsection{Numerical Results}

-We illustrate the localization accuracy improvement, that we obtain through expoliting the equilateral triangle geometry, by evaluating the CRB and the constrained CRB. \fref{centerError} plots the RMSE for the GN-based trilateration and the proposed algorithm against the square root of the CRB and the constrained CRB.
-This plot shows the improvement in the localization accuracy as the constrained CRB is lower than the unconstrained CRB. {Moreover, the proposed algorithm has an RMSE lower than the unconstrained Gauss-Newton method as expected.
+We illustrate the improvement in localization accuracy obtained through exploiting the {isosceles} triangle geometry, by evaluating the CRB and the constrained CRB. \fref{centerError} plots the RMSE for the GN-based trilateration and the proposed algorithm against the square root of the CRB and the constrained CRB.
+This plot shows the improvement in the localization accuracy, as the constrained CRB is lower than the unconstrained CRB. {Moreover, the proposed algorithm has a lower RMSE than the unconstrained Gauss-Newton method as expected.
 Furthermore, we would like to highlight that the accuracy of the localization algorithm is affected by the accuracy of the ranging algorithm.
-Consequently, the localization algorithm can be further improved by utilizing a more accurate ranging algorithm to estimate the distances between the transmitters and the receivers.
-Finally, using the maximum likelihood estimator instead of the nonlinear least squares as a cost function might give an RMSE tighter to the CRB and CCRB.}
+Consequently, the localization algorithm could be further improved by utilizing a more accurate ranging algorithm to estimate the distances between the transmitters and the receivers. {Finally, using the maximum likelihood estimator instead of the nonlinear least squares-based estimator might give an RMSE closer to the CRB and CCRB.} }